Cocos Island: Discovery and early cartography

 In his Historia general y natural de las Indias (1535, expanded in 1851 from his previously unpublished papers), Gonzalo Fernández de Oviedo y Valdés discusses the discovery of the island by his contemporary, Spanish navigator Juan de Cabezas (also known as Juan de Grado), in 1526.
 D. Lievre, Una isla desierta en el Pacífico; la isla del Coco in Los viajes de Cockburn y Lievre por Costa Rica (1962: 134) tells that the first document with the name "Isle de Coques" is a map painted on parchment, called that of Henry II, that appeared in 1542 during the reign of Francis I of France.
 The planisphere of Nicolas Desliens (1556, Dieppe) places this Ysle de Coques about one and a half degrees north of the Equator.

 Willem Blaeu's Grand Atlas, originally published in 1662, has a colour world map on the back of its front cover which shows I. de Cocos right on the Equator.
 Frederik De Witt's Atlas, 1680 shows it similarly.
 The Hondius Broadside map of 1590 shows I. de Cocos at 2 degrees and 30 minutes north latitude, while in 1596 Theodore de Bry showed the Galápagos Islands near 6 degrees north of the Equator.
 Emanuel Bowen, in A Complete system of Geography, Volume II (London, 1747: 586), states that the Galápagos islands stretch 5 degrees north of the Equator.

-The island in modern times has been thickly overgrown with jungle.
-"That the island formerly merited its descriptive name, however, is apparent from the verbal accounts given to Captain William Dampier by the contemporary Spanish discoverers.
-Dampier writes: 'The Island Cocos is so named by the Spaniards, because there are abundances of Coco-Nut Trees growing on it'...prehistoric planters must have found the location of Cocos Island worthy of the vast amount of labor spent in clearing the natural jungle for the planting of coconuts...make it an ideal port of call for aboriginal merchants trafficking the open sea off Panama.
+James Colnett, surveying eastern Pacific islands for British whaling interests, visited Cocos Island in 1793 and took on board his ship two thousand coconuts.
+He left a boar and sow, and a male and female goat.
+George Vancouver, arriving two years later, anchored his ships Discovery and Chatham in what is now called Chatham Bay.
+He took on water, wood, and a great number of coconuts.
+Before leaving he had the date of their arrival with the names of the ships and their commanders cut on a rock, joining the one single inscription that was already there.
+Both Colnett and Vancouver published charts in 1798.
+Among Colnett's charts was a "Plan of the Island Cocos".
+Vancouver's chart of the Sandwich Islands (Hawaii) contained an inset of Cocos Island.
+Captain Edward Belcher anchored at Chatham Bay in 1838.
+He observed that whalers had cut all the wood fit for fuel and that the only coconut trees seen were inaccessible.
+He added his ship's name to the growing number of inscriptions.

 With the notable exception of the Galápagos Islands, there was a lack of scientific research into oceanic eastern Pacific islands prior to the 20th century.
 Publication The American Naturalist stated in 1891, "we know nothing at all about the fauna and flora of the isolated Clipperton Island and Malpelo; we hardly know anything about Cocos Island, which seems to be in many respects quite different from the others, having a more tropical appearance."